KBNLresearch/omimgr/readme.md

 Result:

     INFO: writing configuration file /home/johan/.config/omimgr/omimgr.json
-    INFO: creating desktop file /home/johan/Desktop/omimgr.desktop
     INFO: creating desktop file /home/johan/.local/share/applications/omimgr.desktop
     INFO: omimgr configuration completed successfully!

 *Omimgr* is now ready to roll!

-In the instructions that follow below, it is assumed that you have a functioning tape device attached to your machine, and that a tape is loaded (i.e. inserted in the drive).

 ## GUI operation

-You can start *omimgr* from the OS's main menu (in Ubuntu 18.04 the *omimgr* item is located under *System Tools*), or by clicking the *omimgr* shortcut on the desktop.
+You can start *omimgr* from the OS's main menu (in Ubuntu 18.04 the *omimgr* item is located under *System Tools*).
 Depending on your distro, you might get an "Untrusted application launcher" warning the first time you activate the shortcut.
 You can get rid of this by clicking on "Mark as Trusted".
 On startup the main *omimgr* window appears:

 ![](./img/omimgr-1.png)

-Use the *Select Output Directory* button to navigate to an (empty) directory where the extracted files are to be stored.
+Use the *Select Output Directory* button to navigate to an (empty) directory where the output files are to be stored.
 Press the *Start* button to start the extraction.
 You can monitor the progress of the extraction procedure in the progress window:

 ![](./img/omimgr-2.png)